anrobertson/surfs_up/README.md

 # surfs_up

 ## Overview of analysis
-Responsible for for building a weather analysis for the island on Hawaii and provide the information needed to know if a surf shop could be substantial year-round.
+Tasked with constructing a comprehensive weather analysis for the Hawaiian island, with a view to determining the viability of a surf shop's sustained operation throughout the year.

 ## Resources
 Software used: